tostenzel/tostenzel.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, my name is Tobias!
-I'm writing my Master's thesis in Computer Vision about transformers and video data at Mannheim University.
+I have completed my Data Science degree and my Master's thesis in Computer Vision about transformers and video data at Mannheim University.

 I admire accessible explanations of complex things at the right level of abstraction.